Brand-new library for ZOO research

 A peek in the digital bookshelf

-At its launch on 3 March, the new ‘Zoo Science Library’ will contain 600 publications from the 2020 and 2021 academic years.
-When new articles or academic publications appear in specialised journals, these will immediately be taken up in the library’s digital bookshelves.
+At its launch on 3 March, the new ‘Zoo Science Library’ will contain 600 publications from the 2020 and 2021.
+When new articles or scientific publications appear in specialised journals, these will immediately be taken up in the library’s digital database.
 The data bank will also be retroactively and gradually expanded with earlier research.

 ‘The CRC has also made a big effort,’ explains our Director of Zoology Linda Van Elsacker.
-‘Within the context of the launch of this Zoo Science Library, references to CRC publications from Antwerp ZOO and Planckendael ZOO conducted in the past few years have already been entered into the system.
-Parties interested in these papers will be able to download the full documents through the digital library.
-Not only academics but also other interested persons can now consult our research on www.zoosciencelibrary.org.’
+‘The Zoo Science Library was spearheaded by the EAZA Research Committee that is chaired by the head of the CRC, Zjef Pereboom.
+The scientific output from Antwerp ZOO and Planckendael ZOO has already been entered into the system, and we will continue to contibute to this important database.
+Those interested in the scientific output of zoos and aquarium will be able to download some of the open-access papers as a PDF through the digital library.
+Not only academics but also other interested persons can now consult our research outcomes on www.zoosciencelibrary.org.’